davetron5000/daves-resume/README.markdown

 #### Technical Lead
 _11/2007 - 4/2008_

-_Description:_ Create software architecture and design for enterprise systems at US Marshals Service (USMS).
+_Description:_ Create software architecture and design for enterprise systems at U.S. Marshals Service (USMS).
 Mentor new and junior members of staff.
 Provide development procedures and tools.
-Design and implement re-usable components for USMS key systems.
+Design and implement reusable components for USMS key systems.
 Perform database design and refactoring.
 Provide estimates and recommend staff assignment to project tasks.
 Perform Java design and development.

 Key Achievements:

 + Established development procedures and best-practices; new team members were able to contribute working code within days of starting
 + Conducted code, design and UI reviews of Swing/EJB/Hibernate enterprise system; ensured consistent quality in support of user satisfaction and maintainability
-+ Provided estimates and project planning, working with US Marshals Service stakeholders to present a realistic, achievable development plan
++ Provided estimates and project planning, working with USMS stakeholders to present a realistic, achievable development plan
 + Designed and implemented key use-cases for USMS prisoner tracking system

 #### Technical Architect
 _10/2006 - 10/2007_

-_Description:_ As part of Enterprise Architecture (EA) group, provide technical direction and leadership to both DOT Maritime Administration (MARAD) CIO as well as development staff.
+_Description:_ As part of Enterprise Architecture (EA) group, provide technical direction and leadership to both Department of Transportation (DOT) Maritime Administration (MARAD) CIO as well as development staff.
 Create, establish, and maintain system development lifecycle process and supporting artifact descriptions.
 Create tactical plan for following year based on EA analysis.
-Develop longer-term strategic plan.
+Develop long-term strategic plan.

 Key Achievements: